cpm-128/work-day-scheduler/README.md

 THEN each time block is color-coded to indicate whether it is in the past, present, or future

 WHEN I click into a time block
-THEN I can enter an even
+THEN I can enter an event
-t

 WHEN I click the save button for that time block
 THEN the text for that event is saved in local storage